rcplumlee/hello-world/README.md

 # hello-world
 This is a test repository

-Branching is better than giving squirrels access to master
+Branching beats giving squirrels access to master